Myrmex/overview/cadmus/dev/backend-part.md

 }
 ```

+>The filter used here is a builtin utility component which preserves only letters, apostrophes and whitespaces, also removing any diacritics from the letters and lowercasing them.
+Whitespaces are flattened into spaces and normalized.
+Digits are dropped (by default) or preserved according to the options specified (pass `true` as the options argument to this filter to preserve them).

 #### Part - Single Entity

 In the following template replace `__NAME__` with your part's name, minus the `Part` suffix: